legokor/legokor.hu/tanfolyam.md

 - 2019.11.20.
 18:00 - 20:00 - Bayesian Networks
 - 2019.11.27.
 18:00 - 20:00 - Reinforcement learning

-* : BigQuery: learn about Google’s massive data warehouse solution and how to process data in petabyte scale with standard SQL
+(* ): BigQuery: learn about Google’s massive data warehouse solution and how to process data in petabyte scale with standard SQL

-** :Apache Beam (Dataflow): learn how to build a scalable data processing pipeline with an open source framework for batch or even streaming processing and how to run it on Google Cloud
+(** ): Apache Beam (Dataflow): learn how to build a scalable data processing pipeline with an open source framework for batch or even streaming processing and how to run it on Google Cloud